vidjil/vidjil/doc/vidjil-algo.md

 # Examples of use

-Examples on a IGH VDJ recombinations require either to specigy `-g germline/homo-sapiens-g:IGH`, or to use the multi-germline option `-g germline/homo-sapiens.g` that can be shortened into `-g germline`.
+## Basic usage

-## Basic usage: PCR-based datasets, with primers in the V(D)J regions (such as BIOMED-2 primers)
+On PCR-based datasets with primers in the V(D)J regions (such as EuroClonality-NGS or EuroClonality/BIOMED-2 primer sets), almost all of the reads are expected to be actual V(D)J recombinations.
+On the other side, typical whole RNA-Seq or capture datasets usually have only a (very) small portion of recombined sequences.
+The following commands work in both cases, detecting the locus for each recombined read, clustering such reads into clones, and further analyzing the clones.

 ``` bash
 ./vidjil-algo -c clones   -g germline/homo-sapiens.g -2 -3 -r 1  demo/Demo-X5.fa